mohammad-jrab/mohammad-jrab/README.md

-- 👋 Hi, I’m @mohammad-jrab
+- 👋 Hi, I’m Mohammad Jrab
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- I am a highly skilled mobile application developer with extensive experience in the field.
+I have a strong background in programming, user interface design, and mobile app development.
+I possess advanced technical skills and the ability to handle complex projects and find effective solutions.

 <!---
 mohammad-jrab/mohammad-jrab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.